 Conceived and led by Michael Rohd.
 Created by Sojourn Theatre and collaborators.

 Presenting Sponsor: United Way of Greater Cleveland.

 How do we tackle poverty in America?
 In our community?
 Over the course of 90 minutes, audiences listen, explore and ultimately decide how to spend $1,000 cash from that evening’s box office sales.
-An experiment in dialogue, collective decision-making, shared responsibility and the potential for art to transform our world, How to End Poverty is spectacularly eclectic in form, often delightful and occasionally uncomfortable.
+An experiment in dialogue, collective decision-making, shared responsibility and the potential for art to transform our world, How to End Poverty in 90 Minutes (with 119 people you may or may not know) is spectacularly eclectic in form, often delightful and occasionally uncomfortable.
 The production engages audiences alongside community experts, blending adventurous theatricality with real time, task-based connective encounters amidst strangers.
 Regional Premiere.

 Previews February 8 – 10 & 15.
 Runs February 16 – March 3.
 James Levin Theatre.

 Written by Leila Buck.
 Directed and developed by Tamilla Woodard.
-In collaboration with Varín Ayala, Monte Bezell, Osh Ghanimah, Ahmad Maksoud, Jens Rasmussen, Imran Sheikh and Rasha Zamamiri.
+Developed in collaboration with Varín Ayala, Monte Bezell, Osh Ghanimah, Ahmad Maksoud, Jens Rasmussen, Imran Sheikh, Andrew Aaron Valdez, Tamilla Woodard and Rasha Zamamiri.

 Previews February 22.
 Runs February 23 – March 10.
 Gordon Square Theatre.

 A play by Caridad Svich.
 Based on the novel by Julia Alvarez.